benslevin/MizeRateLimiter/README.md

 This project implements a thread-safe, multi-limit Rate Limiter in C# that allows controlled execution of actions according to specified rate limits.
 The Rate Limiter uses a sliding window approach to ensure smooth and accurate rate control.

+## Overview

+To consume the Implementation of this rate limiter use the NuGet provided in the `Output` folder in this Git repo - `RateLimiter.1.0.0.nupkg`.

 ## Features

 - Multiple simultaneous rate limits (e.g., 10/second, 100/minute, 1000/day)